vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 three times a day and give a cow at end of the year.
 Indradhvajotthānotsava-(festival of the raising of Indra's banner).

 On Bh. śu.
 8 the pole for the banner was to be brought or made of sugarcane and was to be worshipped with attendant deities and was to be taken down and cast in deep water.
-It was raised on Sravana, Dhanisthā or Uttarāsādhā nakṣatra and taken down on Bharani at night.
+It was raised on Śravaṇa, Dhanisthā or Uttarāṣāḍhā nakṣatra and taken down on Bharani at night.
 It is elaborately described in Varāha's Bșhatsamhitā, chap.
 43, Kālikāpurāṇa (90), RM verses 1260–1292 (vide BORI. vol. 36 pp. 323–327), HV II 401-419, TT.
 115-117, VKK 322-323, KV 294–299, KR 292–293.
 It was recommended for observance by king.
 It is mentioned in Buddhacarita ( SBE 49 part I. p.
 113), Raghuvamsa IV 3, Mșcchakatika X. 7, in the 1st book of Manimekhalai and 5th of Silappadhikāram, and in an inscription published in E. I. XII.
 320 (dated in 461 of Mālava era i. e.
 404–5 A. D.).
 It is described in Kālikā purāṇa 90, in Kṛtyakalpataru (on Rājadharma ) pp 184–190 (from Devipurāṇa), in RNP pp 421-423, and is mentioned in Nāgānanda I. Vide H. of Dh.
 I pp.825-826 for descrip tion.
 RNP ( pp 430-433 ) quotos several Paurāpika āsirvāda

 mantras and prarthanāmantras from the Viṣṇudharmottara.
 Indravrata 47th of the 60 Samvatsara-vratas described in KKV